mpv-player/mpv/DOCS/man/input.rst

     ``--video-align-y`` to shift the OSD towards the position hovered by the cursor, or the average position of touch points if known.

-    If the video is smaller than the OSD in one direction, alignment in that direction is centered.

 Undocumented commands: ``ao-reload`` (experimental/internal).

 List of events